claracruet/PCIL_selection_pipeline/select_pcil_families_by_variant_ReadMe.md

 The genotype of the recurrent parent is compared against the genotypes of the other PCIL parental accessions.

-Potential donors are defined as parental accessions that:
+For recurrent parents with a known homozygous genotype, potential donors are defined as parental accessions that:

 - have a non-missing genotype,
 - are not heterozygous, and